cwmoss/phuety/README.md

 $name = "Anna"
 ```

 The styles section above is transformed to scoped styles.
 You can disable scoping using the attribute `global`.
-The special selector `root` is for addressing all template root elements.
+The special selector `root` is for addressing all template root elements (in this case the `<nav>` element).

 ### :if, ph-if